- Special offer

 Les Aigles is situated in the village of Mirabel-aux-Baronnies.

-The Gite is an easy 10 minute stroll to the centre of the village which boast a general store for all you daily needs, 2 boulangeries, a pharmacy, post office, 2 cafes which serve food at lunchtime and the occasional evening.
+The Gite is an easy 10 minute stroll to the centre of the village which boast a general store for all you daily needs, 2 boulangeries, a pharmacy, post office, a cafe which serves food at lunchtime and the occasional evening.
 There is also live music from time to time.

 For bigger supermarkets, weekly Provencal markets and a wider choice of restaurants and cafes, the towns of Vaison La Romaine and Nyons are only a 10 minute drive away.